josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Technology in general has made things like stalking and abuse easier than ever.
 But AI goes even further.
 I live knowing AI will allow any creep with an internet connection to create deepfakes of her—up to and including pornography—without her consent or anyone else's, at barely the click of a button.
 (If this sounds like a horrifying, disturbed thought: it is!
 It absolutely is!
 But this is already happening to countless women, many of whom are _not_ adults.)

 To be an AI optimist, I would need to turn away from this.
 Ignore it.
-Consider it all just part of the plan; a price to be casually paid.
+Consider it all just part of the plan; a price to be casually paid in exchange for…what?
+Writing shoddy software faster?

 I guess I would have to hope and believe that my kids probably won't experience this.
 Maybe they'll be in better schools.
 Better neighborhoods.
 Have better friends.
+Live better places.
+Escape the dangers.

 Won't ever go on a date the wrong guy, or piss off the wrong girl.